pivotal/docs-tap/install-online/profile.hbs.md

     namespace: "KP-DEFAULT-REPO-SECRET-NAMESPACE"

 tap_gui:
-  metadataStoreAutoconfiguration: true # Creates a service account, the Kubernetes control plane token and the requisite app_config block to enable communications between Tanzu Application Platform GUI and SCST - Store.
+  metadataStoreAutoconfiguration: true # Creates a service account, the Kubernetes control plane token and the requisite app_config block to enable communications between Tanzu Developer Portal and SCST - Store.
   app_config:
     auth:
       allowGuestAccess: true  #This will allow unauthenticated users to login to your portal.
 If you want to disable, make sure you configure an alternate auth provider.